-One of the very first Grantham Scholars has a paper published in the Journal of Biogeography.
-Emma Jardine’s paper ‘The global distribution of grass functional traits within grassy biomes’ is published on Wiley Online, https://doi.org/10.1111/jbi.13764.
+One of the first Grantham Scholars publishes ‘The global distribution of grass functional traits within grassy biomes’ in the Journal of Biogeography.

-Emma was a Project Sunshine PhD student in the Grantham Centre from 2013-2017.
+Emma Jardine was a Project Sunshine PhD student in the Grantham Centre from 2013-2017.
 After research positions at the Universities of Oxford and Jena, Emma is now a policy advisor in DEFRA (Department for Environment, Food and Rural Affairs).

 Biodiversity describes how species differ from each other.
 These species differences are important because they influence the properties of ecosystems and how they respond to climate change.